danbev/learning-ai/notes/ggml.md

     return ggml_gallocr_new_n(&buft, 1);
 }
 ```
-Notice that `ggml_gallocr_new_n` has a `n` in it so it can take an array of backend
+Notice that `ggml_gallocr_new_n` has a `n` in it so it can take an array of
-buffer types and not just a pointer to a single one which is the case here.
-Recall
+backend buffer types and not just a pointer to a single one which is the case
-that passing an array is really just passing a pointer to the first element of the
+here.
+Recall that passing an array is really just passing a pointer to the first
-array.
+element of the array.

-The first things that happens is that the struct is calloced (allocated and
+The first things that happens is that the galloc struct is calloced (allocated
-cleared):
+and cleared):
 ```c
 ggml_gallocr_t ggml_gallocr_new_n(ggml_backend_buffer_type_t * bufts, int n_bufs) {
     ggml_gallocr_t galloc = (ggml_gallocr_t)calloc(1, sizeof(struct ggml_gallocr));
     GGML_ASSERT(galloc != NULL);
 ```
-And then the following arrays are calloced which have the size of `n_bufs`:
+And then the following arrays are calloced which have the size of the buffer
+types array, the buffers array, and the tensor allocators arrays:
 ```c
     galloc->bufts = calloc(n_bufs, sizeof(ggml_backend_buffer_type_t));
     GGML_ASSERT(galloc->bufts != NULL);